 - P. Conway, F. DiMaio (2016).
 Improving hybrid statistical and physical forcefields through local structure enumeration.
 Protein Sci.
 25(8):1525-34.

 Prediction and design of symmetric protein assemblies

 Symmetry is abundant in nature.
 Evolution uses symmetry to build large, highly ordered complexes from small individual components.
-We are interesting in developing tools for both prediction and design of symmetrical protein complexes.
-These tools may allow us to understand the tools driving symmetric protein assembly, explain why proteins crystalize in the manner that they do (and how to redesign proteins to crystallize in a different way) and development of symmetric protein assemblies with long-range order for materials design.
+We are interested in developing tools for both prediction and design of symmetrical protein complexes.
+These tools may allow us to understand the processes that drive symmetric protein assembly, explain why proteins crystalize in the manner that they do (and how to redesign proteins to crystallize in a different way), and develop new protein assemblies with long-range order for materials design.

 - Z. Chen, M.C.
 Johnson, J. Chen, M.J.
 Bick, S.E.
 Boyken, B. Lin, J.J.
 De Yoreo, J.M.
 Kollman, D. Baker, F. DiMaio (2019).
 Self-Assembling 2D Arrays with de Novo Protein Building Blocks.
 J Am Chem Soc.
 141(22):8891-8895.